talbenha/covid-seg/README.md

-# Multi-label Lung CT Segmentation of COVID-19 patients and Segmentation Uncertainty via An Ensemble of Deep Hierarchical Models
+# A Deep Ensemble Learning Approach to Lung CT Segmentation for COVID-19 Severity Assessment

 ## _Training_
 ```sh